The Independent recommends Ronda

-He tallks of other "hill towns" or "pueblos blancos", specifically visiting the white village of Grazalema, which is the most famous in this area after Ronda itself.
+He talks of other "hill towns" or "pueblos blancos", specifically visiting the white village of Grazalema, which is the most famous in this area after Ronda itself.
 Grazalema is a popular destination for many visitors to Spain and we'd certainly also recommend getting out into the countryside around the village itself.
-Join us for our Montejaque to Grazalema walk, which takes a route through the rural farm and forest areas between these two fairly remote villages, exploring the Hundidero Valley, holm oak forests, drovers' trails and finishing with a climb up the old stone-paved path into the village of Grazalema.
+Join us for our 1-day walking tour Grazalema to Montejaque, which takes a route through the heart of the Grazalema Natural Park, exploring the Hundidero Valley, holm oak forests, drovers' trails and finishing with a climb up the old stone-paved path into the village of Grazalema.

-We can also take you to Grazalema and on to the village of Zahara de la Sierra by bike.
-This road bike ride comes in two options, either ride along the edge of the beautiful lake below the village or challenge yourself by riding up and over the Las Palomas path, a winding mountain road which provides an exhilarating 12km descent to the lake and village.
+We can also take you to Grazalema and on to the village of Zahara de la Sierra by bike on our Zahara Lakeside or Las Palomas cycling day trips.
+The former route is slightly easier, riding along the edge of the beautiful lake below the village or the latter heads up over Las Palomas Pass, a winding mountain road which provides an exhilarating 12km descent to the lake and village.

 Or we can take you to the white village of Setenil de las Bodegas by mountain bike, where the shops, cafes and houses are built into and underneath the limestone cliffs....